jiaohehu/NPreview/DOC-contex.md

 world right" will appear in its own column and it is on the right hand side of the first column.

-Note that to use a CONTEX "paragraph" this is the only way, which is to have to define a new paragraph with a new name.
+Note that to use a CONTEXT "paragraph" this is the only way, which is to have to define a new paragraph with a new name.
 Another limitation is that all the texts of this paragraph is always to be kept together---this means if the text is long